demirramazan/personelmanagement/README.md

 # Personel Managment System

-Use by backend services spring boot application and frontend react js.
+Backend service spring boot, hibernate, spring data was used.
+The frontend service will be written as react js.